nxhawk/caro-bot/README.md

 	<img src="https://github.com/Cledersonbc/tic-tac-toe-minimax/blob/master/preview/simplified-g-tree.png?raw=true"></img>
 </p>

 Take a look that the depth is equal the valid moves on the board.
-The complete code is available in **py_version/**.

 Simplified game tree: